pixelbar/pixelbar.github.io/contact.md

 </script>
 <div id="map" style="width: 100%; height: 400px; margin-bottom: 15px;"></div>

-Our "frontdoor" can be found over here (please push the button, only works when the spacestate is open):
+Our "frontdoor" can be found over here (please push the red button, only works when the spacestate is open):
 ![location](/public/images/shared/location.jpg)

 ### Spacestate